 (A joint effort between IMI-eTRIKS and ELIXIR-Luxembourg)

-There was no such thing as an IMI Data catalogue that centralizes metadata of ongoing and past IMI projects.
+There was no such thing as a Data catalogue for large research initiatives such as IMI and H2020 that centralizes metadata of ongoing and past projects.
 It is part of the service that eTRIKS provides in its key knowledge management performance to bring power to the FAIR data concept starting with a focus on the findability of project level metadata.

 The registry has been built up from the user perspective.
 Users confirm that the pilot is useful and want to give us their metadata.
 The framework is based on the recognition of value and the level of content.
 Software should meet users needs and keep it simple as possible.
 A scope is defined in parallel with creation of rough timeline.

 We performed a lean process to generically develop the catalogue based on product-solution fit interviews that revealed the value and feasibility of the approach from a technical and a data gathering angle and enabled us to build a template data tree in a joined eTRIKS-UL-ELIXIR collaboration.
 Next, bringing back this template allowed us to validate the build concept from the user (project coordinator) perspectives and make adjustments wherever required.
 Alongside these developments the data catalogue pilot version was developed and is getting populated gradually with more and more projects.